shopware5/shopware/UPGRADE-5.6.md

 * Added configuration to show the voucher field on checkout confirm page
 * Added information text to detail page of category filter
 * Added string type cast in return statement of method `sOrder::sGetOrdernumber`
+* Added configuration to decide whether user basket should be cleared after logout or not

 ### Changes